Generalized Second Order Value Iteration in Markov Decision Processes: Introduction

 \section{Introduction}

-In a discounted reward Markov Decision process \cite{bertsekas1996neuro}, the objective is to maximize the expected cumulative discounted reward.
-Reinforcement Learning (RL) deals with the algorithms for solving an MDP problem when the model information (probability transition matrix and reward function) is unknown.
-RL algorithms instead make use of state and reward samples and compute optimal value function and policy.
-Due to the success of deep learning \cite{lecun2015deep}, RL algorithms in combination with deep neural networks have been successfully deployed to solve many real world problems and games \cite{mnih2015human,mnih2013playing}.
-However, there is ongoing research for improving the sample-efficiency as well as convergence of RL algorithms \cite{haarnoja2018soft,hansen2018fast}.
+In a discounted reward Markov Decision Process \cite{bertsekas1996neuro}, the objective is to maximize the expected cumulative discounted reward.
+Reinforcement Learning (RL) deals with the algorithms for solving an MDP problem when the model information (i.e., probability transition matrix and reward function) is unknown.
+RL algorithms instead make use of state and reward samples and estimate the optimal value function and policy.
+Due to the success of deep learning \cite{lecun2015deep}, RL algorithms in combination with deep neural networks have been successfully deployed to solve many real world problems and games \cite{mnih2013playing}.
+However, there is ongoing research for improving the sample-efficiency as well as convergence of RL algorithms \cite{haarnoja2018soft}.

-Most of the RL algorithms can be viewed as stochastic approximation \cite{borkar2009stochastic} variants of the Bellman equation \cite{bellman1966dynamic} in MDP.
-For example, the popular Q-learning algorithm \cite{watkins1992q} is a stochastic fixed point iteration to solve the Q-Bellman equation.
-Therefore, we believe that in order to improve the performance of RL algorithms, a promising approach would be to propose faster algorithms for solving MDPs when the model information is known.
-In this work, we propose a second order value iteration method for computing the optimal value function and policy when the model information is known.
-We first propose a modified Q-Bellman equation and then apply the second order Newton-Raphson method to obtain our algorithm.
+Many RL algorithms can be viewed as stochastic approximation \cite{borkar2009stochastic} variants of the Bellman equation \cite{bellman1966dynamic} in MDPs.
+For example, the popular Q-learning algorithm \cite{watkins1992q} can be viewed as a stochastic fixed point iteration to solve the Q-Bellman equation.
+Therefore, we believe that in order to improve the performance of RL algorithms, a promising first step would be to propose faster algorithms for solving MDPs when the model information is known.
+To this end, we propose a second order value iteration technique that has global convergence, which is a desirable property.
+In \cite{reetz1973solution}, the successive over-relaxation technique is applied to the Bellman equation to obtain a faster value iteration algorithm.
+In this work, we propose a Generalized Second Order Value Iteration (G-SOVI) method for computing the optimal value function and policy when the model information is known.
+This is achieved by the application of Newton-Raphson method to the Successive relaxation variant of the Q-Bellman Equation (henceforth denoted as SQBE).
+The key differences between G-SOVI and standard SOVI algorithms are the incorporation of relaxation parameter $w$ and the construction of single-stage reward as discussed in Section \ref{propalg}.

-The issue with directly applying the Newton-Raphson method on standard Q-Bellman equation is that the equation has a $\max(.)$ operator in it, which is not differentiable.
-Therefore, we approximate the $\max$ operator by a smooth function $g_N$, where $N$ is a parameter.
+Note that we cannot directly apply the Newton-Raphson method to SQBE because of the presence of $\max(.)$ operator in the equation, which is not differentiable.
+Therefore, we approximate the $\max$ operator by a smooth function $g_N$ \cite{nesterov2005smooth}, where $N$ is a given parameter.
 This approximation allows us to apply the second order method thereby ensuring faster rate of convergence.